By Peter Guest, FootballPredictions.NET, 21:04 07/09/2020

 Manchester City's billionaire owner has done it by simply buying the best players and putting them all on the pitch together.
 Then luring the best possible manager that money can buy and then, in turn, extracting titles and cups very quickly.

-Now, I am not for one moment that getting success in this way is wrong.
+Now, I am not for one moment suggesting that achieving success in this way is wrong or bad.
 If your club has the financial capability to do, so then enjoy it.
 After all, City didn’t invent this idea.

-Blackburn Rovers managed it in 1994/5 with Jack Walker’s millions to lift their first title after 81 years.
-Chelsea, who had won just the single league title in 1955 did it much exactly the same way in the 2000s after being taken over in similar circumstances.
+Blackburn Rovers managed it in 1994/5, with Jack Walker’s millions being used to propel them and lift their first title in 81 years.
+Chelsea had won just the single league title (1955) until a certain Russian with dodgy connections turned with billions to pour into them.
+They did it in much the same way in the early 2000s.

-And PSG rules Ligue 1 in the same way.
-It sure seems that the egos of oil billionaires are satisfied by buying average football clubs and pouring money into them.
+And PSG rule Ligue 1 in the same way.
+It seems that the egos of oil billionaires are satisfied by buying average football clubs and pumping large amounts of money into them.

-No matter how artificial all of it is, when a football club that has not won anything for decades suddenly become world beaters, of course, it will attract many new fans.
+No matter how artificial all of this is, when a football club that has not won anything for decades suddenly become world beaters, of course, it will attract many new fans.

-They had to put up with the taunts from Manchester United fans for decades as the red half of Manchester celebrated while they laughed at them.
+They had to put up with the taunts from Manchester United fans for decades as the red half of Manchester celebrated and laughed at them.
 But this change of fortunes has, of course, turned the tables the other way big time.

 The unbridled joy of seeing a club that you’ve followed for so long suddenly achieve so much felt like some sort of a miracle for those real, staunch Manchester City fans.